10 Best Team Viewer Alternatives for Linux in 2019

-In a recent article, I covered The Best Open Source Software in 2018 (Users’ Choice).
+In a recent article, I covered The Best Open Source Software (Users’ Choice).
 Today, I’m covering the best remote desktop access clients for Linux.

 1. Ammyy Admin

-Ammyy Admin is a proprietary remote desktop access software with a focus on stability, security, and simplicity with a record of 80,000+ personal and corporate users.
+Ammyy Admin is a proprietary remote desktop access software with a focus on stability, security, and simplicity used by more than 80 000 000 personal and corporate users..
 It is free for personal use.

 Ammyy Admin is excellent for system administration tasks, remote office actions e.g. file sharing, and online conference meetings.
 It runs as a portable execution file so it does not require any installation.